Poptart69420/GoshkikOS/README.md

 # GoshkikOS

 The GoshkikOS project (formerly ShitOS) is an operating system targeting x86_64.
-ShitOS is my first real attempt at doing OSDev, so it's bad.
+GoshkikOS is my first real attempt at doing OSDev, so it's bad.
 This project serves as a learning project for me, I hope to stick with it.

 The project is licensed under WTFPL (DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE)